threlte logo

 <T.AmbientLight intensity={0.2} />

-import { injectPlugin, useThrelte } from '@threlte/core'
+import { injectPlugin, isInstanceOf, useThrelte } from '@threlte/core'

 export const injectLookAtPlugin = () => {